Assistance for Californians Affected by the Coronavirus

 - To learn more, visit the website of the Food and Nutrition Service, an agency within the Department of Agriculture.

-The American Rescue Plan provides $21.5 billion in emergency rental assistance through the Treasury Department.
+The American Rescue Plan provided $21.5 billion in emergency rental assistance through the Treasury Department.
 California will receive an estimated $2 billion.
-To apply for emergency rental assistance click here.
+To check the status of your application click here.

 The Department of the Treasury has compiled a list of websites associated with Emergency Rental Assistance grant programs here.